raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step06.md

 Is this step open?
 Y/N
 If so, short description of this step:
 Related links:
-Related files:
+Related files: PDF of components
 )

 ## Connecting a motor to the motor board

+[comment]: # (Need to create PDF of components for related file)

 In this step you will start by connecting the motors to the motor controller board before connecting the battery holder to the motor board.

-The instructions are for a L298N Dual H Bridge DC Stepper Motor Driver Controller Board, and they will be pretty similar for most motor controller boards.
+The instructions are for a "L298N Dual H Bridge DC Stepper Motor Driver Controller Board", and they will be pretty similar for most motor controller boards.
 Check the documentation for your board if you are using a different one.

 ### What you will need